 3.3.3 marketing our own products and services by mail and email; and

-3.3.4 with your consent, sharing such data with third party financial institutions and our group companies for the purpose of marketing their financial services and products which may be of interest.
+3.3.4 with your consent, sharing such data with third party financial institutions, our group companies and our third party software suppliers for the purpose of marketing their financial services and products which may be of interest.